sychris/flyde/website/blog/2022-08-20-introducing-flyde/index.md

 It comes with:
 - a *visual editor* (VSCode extension and stand-alone)
 - a runtime library and
 - a robust standard library of ready-made components.
-Install or publish more Flyde components easily via known and loved NPM ecosystem
+Install or publish more Flyde components easily via the known and loved NPM ecosystem

 Using the visual editor, you can build flows that use standard library parts alongside your own parts (more on that below).
 After flows are created, execute them back from your own code using Flyde's runtime libary.